 - Customer feedback in the form of online reviews helps businesses stand out in organic local searches, with nearly 7% more weighting in local search rankings.
 What they say in their feedback also influences rankings, with positive and negative sentiments analyzed by Google’s search algorithm.

 If good reviews help spur business growth, what about negative reviews?
-It should come as no surprise that these unfavorable reviews — including reviews on Google as well as Yelp reviews, Trustpilot reviews, or ratings on the Better Business Bureau website — can damage your online reputation.
+It should come as no surprise that these unfavorable reviews — including reviews on Google, Trustpilot reviews, or ratings on the Better Business Bureau website — can damage your online reputation.
 How bad are these negative reviews on your bottom line?

-- Only 13% of consumers will consider doing business with a company with 1- or 2-star ratings on Google reviews or Yelp.
+- Only 13% of consumers will consider doing business with a company with 1- or 2-star ratings on Google reviews.

 - 94% of potential customers indicate that bad reviews have convinced them to avoid a business altogether.
 A single scathing review can begin to damage the business reputation you’ve worked so hard to build.